ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 WindowsPerf is an open-source command line tool for performance analysis on Windows on Arm devices.

-WindowsPerf consists of a kernel-mode driver and a user-space command-line tool.
+WindowsPerf consists of a kernel-mode driver and a user-space command-line tool, or [VS Code Extension](#vscode).
 The command-line tool is modeled after the Linux `perf` command.

 WindowsPerf includes a **counting model** for counting events such as cycles, instructions, and cache events and a **sampling model** to understand how frequently events occur.

 {{% notice  Virtual Machines%}}
 WindowsPerf cannot be used on virtual machines, such as cloud instances.
 {{% /notice %}}

+You can interact with the

 ## Visual Studio and the Windows Driver Kit (WDK)